tranquilit/WAPT-Documentation/source/wapt-configuration/wapt-deploy/waptagent-linux.rst

 Installing the WAPT agent on CentOS
 +++++++++++++++++++++++++++++++++++

-The most secure and reliable way to install latest WAPT agent on Linux CentOS is using Tranquil IT public repository.
+The most secure and reliable way to install the latest WAPT agent on Linux CentOS is using Tranquil IT public repository.

 * add Tranquil IT repository in yum repository lists: